British Rail Class 810

 The British Rail Class 810 Aurora is a type of bi-mode multiple unit being constructed by Hitachi Rail for East Midlands Railway (EMR).
-Based on the Hitachi AT300 design, 33 five-car units will replace Class 222 units on EMR's intercity routes from December 2025.
+Based on the Hitachi AT300 design, 33 five-car units replaced Class 222 units on EMR's intercity routes following their entry into service in December 2025.

 Background

-In July 2012, it was announced by Network Rail that the Midland Main Line (MML) would be electrified north of Bedford, allowing the diesel trains currently used on the route by to be replaced with new electric trains.
+In July 2012, it was announced by Network Rail that the Midland Main Line (MML) would be electrified north of Bedford, allowing the diesel trains currently used on the route to be replaced with new electric trains.
 However, electrification was 'paused' by Network Rail in June 2015, and then cancelled in July 2017 by then-Secretary of State for Transport, Chris Grayling, who made the decision to use bi-mode trains on the MML instead.

 In August 2019, East Midlands Railway placed a £400 million order for 33 five-car bi-mode units, to replace its Class 180 and 222 fleets on the MML.
-(Note: The Class 810 fleet will no longer directly replace Class 180 units, as EMR withdrew them at the May 2023 timetable change, earlier than originally expected.)
+(Note: The Class 810 fleet did not directly replace the Class 180 units, as EMR withdrew them at the May 2023 timetable change, earlier than originally expected.)
 The purchase is being funded by Rock Rail East Midlands.
 It was originally planned that the new trains would enter service before December 2022; following multiple delays, the fleet was planned to enter service in early 2025, but this did not happen.

 In October 2020, following a public competition, EMR announced the Class 810 units would be branded as Aurora.

 In June 2025, having missed the May 2025 timetable change, EMR confirmed that the units would be introduced in "a phased roll-out during 2026" to allow for completion of testing and validation during summer 2025, followed by acceptance and training of drivers and train crew.
 On 8 August 2025, the first unit was accepted into their fleet following the completion of testing.

-On 10 November 2025, EMR confirmed that the first units would enter service for the December 2025 timetable change.
+On 10 November 2025, EMR confirmed that the first units would enter service in time for the December 2025 timetable change, and the fleet was officially launched on 20 November at a press event at Etches Park depot in Derby.

+On 3 December 2025, the first train formed the 07:00 service from Sheffield to London St Pancras.

+In 2026, "reliability and maintenance issues" with the new units resulted in a reduction in timetabled train services, and also resulted in the train union RMT announcing plans to strike over perceived safety issues.